Skip to main content

 When I was first diagnosed, I knew nothing about cholangiocarcinoma.
 I relied on my oncologist for a lot of information, and I tried doing some of my own research.
 It was hard; there was a lot of information to sift through, and some of it was really scary.

-Fortunately, they had sent a sample of my tumor for molecular testing.
-I learned a lot about molecular profiling from attending various conferences and webinars held by the Cholangiocarcinoma Foundation.
-The molecular profiling showed that my tumor had a type of mutation called an FGFR2 fusion.
-The information from molecular profiling has been an important part in helping to determine my care plan moving forward.
+Fortunately, they had sent a sample of my tumor for biomarker testing.
+I learned a lot about biomarker testing from attending various conferences and webinars held by the Cholangiocarcinoma Foundation.
+The biomarker testing showed that my tumor had a type of mutation called an FGFR2 fusion.
+The information from biomarker testing has been an important part in helping to determine my care plan moving forward.

-My advice to other people who have cholangiocarcinoma considering molecular testing is that knowledge is power.
+My advice to other people who have cholangiocarcinoma considering biomarker testing is that knowledge is power.
 Learning more about your cancer may cause some anxiety, but it can be really empowering too.

 This site is for US residents 18 years of age or older.
 The information on this website is not a substitute for a visit or a consultation with a Healthcare Professional.
 Remember that a Healthcare Professional is the single best source of medical advice regarding your health.
 Please consult a Healthcare Professional if you have any questions.